Overview

 Team / Group Reps

-The BIN upgrade is being supported by a dedicated ITS project team and includes representatives from Health Information Technology and Services and UM-Dearborn Information Technology Services, as well as the Merit Network, which is upgrading its own network hardware in parallel with this project.
+The BIN upgrade has been supported by a dedicated ITS project team and includes representatives from Health Information Technology and Services and UM-Dearborn Information Technology Services, as well as the Merit Network, which upgraded its own network hardware in parallel with this project.

-Additionally, the project team is keeping groups that will be more directly impacted by this effort aware of the project’s status and includes representatives from Advanced Research Computing, Electrical Engineering and Computer Science, and Physics.
+Additionally, the project team kept groups that were more directly impacted by this effort aware of the project’s status, including representatives from Advanced Research Computing, Electrical Engineering and Computer Science, and Physics.

 Timeline